 - Change the following line in the [LOCAL] section of the file to specify the new IP address: ipaddress = new_IP_address - 4.
-Save and quit the file (:wq). - 5.
-Do steps 2-4 to change the IP address in the /etc/silo.conf file.
+Save and quit the file (:wq).

 Step 3.
 Change the IP Address in the /etc/hosts File

 If the /etc/hosts file contains an entry for the appliance, update the entry with the new IP address.